PhotopilotPhotopilot

 Fast item matching

-After that, Photopilot searches at the item level: first exactly by vendor item, EAN, or public ID, then via normalized variants.
+Then Photopilot searches at item level: first exactly by supplier item number, EAN, or public ID, then via normalized variants.
 This keeps large file sets quick to process.

 4. 04

-When filenames mostly contain article name and color, AI compares the filename with article name and ACA color.
-Clear matches are linked; uncertainty returns as a suggestion.
+When filenames mainly contain article name and color, Photopilot compares that name with article name and ACA color.
+Clear matches are linked; doubts return as suggestions.

 5. 05